Consensys/linea-voyager-snap/README.md

 yarn install && yarn start
 ```

-Open your browser and navigate to `http://localhost:3000` to access the dapp.
+Open your browser and navigate to `http://localhost:3000` to access the production dapp or `http://localhost:8000` to access the development dapp.

 ## Cloning